 Lee loves his customers and said he has had mostly positive experiences owning a business on Front St. He said the restaurant has been received well by the community, which shows in his online ratings.

-“We're floored by it,” he said.
+“We're floored,” he said.
 “It's especially touching because we're in a socio-economically challenged time, so when people extend that much love to us with their hard-working money, it’s just like wow.”

 While business is steadily growing, he said, there are, of course, still challenges to running a restaurant in an area heavily affected by the open-air drug market.
 Some of his customers have shared that they usually avoid the neighborhood aside from picking up food from Lee’s.